jaspermutsaerts-paqt/adaptable-code/docs/10-mocks-vs-test-doubles.md

 You could mock of course there are some disadvantages

 - Each test (case) is responsible for setting up both expectations and return values
+- It might accept incorrect arguments or return incorrect

-- Too many mocks might lead to a test only testing itself instead of production code {Try to think of an example here}
+- Too many mocking might lead to a test only testing itself instead of production code {TODO: Try to think of a concrete example here}

 ```php
 class RemotePersonControllerTest extends TestCase {